zosiat/Solitaire/README.md

 ## Peer Feedback

 - **Sean Massa**
   *Feedback:* Suggested refactoring `love.mousepressed` and `love.mousereleased` functions into smaller, focused helper functions (e.g. `handleClickDeck`, `handleDropOnPile`) to improve clarity and maintainability.
-Also suggested replacing hardcoded values with named constants and organizing gloabl variables intoa  central gameState table.
+Also suggested replacing hardcoded values with named constants and organizing gloabl variables into a central gameState table.
 Also mentioned creating `grabber.lua` module to handle card logic would streamline `main.lua`.
   *Response:* Implemented a `Dragger` file to clean up my main file.
 Added additional comments to make my code mmore readable.
 Currently working on transferring more logic from main to dragger.
 ---